What Should Be In Your Maintenance Contract (And Why)

-The extent of responsibilities for the service provider should be clearly defined to avoid ambiguity in the future.
+- The extent of responsibilities of the service provider should be clearly defined to avoid ambiguity in the future.

-Price.
-The contract will clearly mention the price of the contract, the duration, and terms of payment.
+- Price.
+The contract will clearly mention the price of the contract, the duration, and the terms of payment.

 Beyond these, anything negotiated by the company and contractor can be added to the service contract.